 Tesla Owners Oregon - the evolution

 It was July of 2012 when early reservation holders Andy McConnell and Phil Gorski first met at the newly opened Tesla Store at Washington Square Mall.
 Within days, Andy created PDXTesla and the Club was born.
 Soon after, we formed a Google Group where we could all share information and arrange meet-ups.
 We were all beyond excited and became evangelists - sharing Tesla's mission to accelerate the world's transition to sustainable energy.
 In 2016, Tesla began a program to formalize the Owners Clubs and asked Phil to be the Club President.
 After signing a multi-page license agreement and an NDA, we officially became a Club.
 In February 2017, we created our Facebook Group to make it easier for owners to share information, photos, and schedule meet-ups.
 We now have over 1600 Facebook members and many have expressed an interest in an alternative platform.
 After numerous requests, we decided to create this site and formalize our club.
-We are registered as a 501c7 non-profit Social Club and officially launched in November 2020.
+We are registered as Tesla Owners of Oregon and SW Washington as a 501c7 non-profit Social Club and officially launched in November 2020.

 How many Tesla Owners Clubs are there?